A View from February

 – Mark K. Nickel, CFP, CIO

-Global Equities: International outperformed US in December, with Emerging Markets and Developed ex-US down only 2.7% and 4.9%, respectively.
+Global Equities: Emerging Markets and Developed ex-US stocks underperformed last month, returning 6.7% and 6.6%, respectively.

-US Credit: Investment Grade and High Yield corporate bonds yield an average of 1.72% and 5.26% over Treasuries, respectively.
-High Yield spreads widened over 115 bps in December.
+US Credit: Investment Grade and High Yield corporate bonds yield an average of 1.39% and 4.16% over Treasuries, respectively, both down significantly from late December.

 Markets Rundown Source: Bloomberg